Honda CR-V SUV

 Making it even more family-friendly is an extensive range of safety features.
 These include automatic emergency braking, lane-keeping assistance and active cruise control.
 Lane-keeping assistance gently steers the car back in lane if it starts to drift, while active cruise control automatically maintains a safe distance to the car in front, before accelerating to a pre-set cruising speed when the way is clear.

-The current Honda CR-V is available with either a 2.0-litre petrol engine or one of two diesels – a 1.6-litre and a 2.2-litre.
-The smaller diesel engine's excellent fuel economy and reasonably quiet running makes it our pick of the range.
-Honda also offers a five-speed automatic gearbox as well as the standard six-speed manual transmission.
+From 2015 the Honda CR-V is available with either a 2.0-litre petrol engine or a 1.6-litre diesel engine that comes in a choice of two amounts of power.
+The less powerful diesel is two-wheel drive and manual gearbox only, but its excellent fuel economy and reasonably quiet running makes it our pick of the range.
+The more powerful diesel comes with four-wheel drive only.
+Honda also offers a nine-speed automatic gearbox (replacing the old five-speed version) as well as the standard six-speed manual transmission.

 The range starts with the basic S model, then moves up to SE trim, which has all the equipment you could ever need.
 Next up is the SR model, which adds a leather interior, while the range-topping EX has an equipment list to rival an executive saloon's.
 All Honda CR-Vs come with alloy wheels, climate control, cruise control, a DAB digital radio, an alarm and a dashboard multi-function display.